dromotherm/documentation/pages/themis/DLCF/README.md

 ![Ecosystem map](ecosysteme_DLCF_boiler_room.jpg)

-The boiler room is organized around three deprecated total hub boilers not insulated but fully working.
+The boiler room is organized around three deprecated TOTALHUB boilers not insulated but fully working.

+The room supplies 6 hot water circuits, each using a a 3-way valve and a pump for regulation.

 Around 2005, a Sofrel s500 PLC had been installed as a modbus master for the 3 Sauter EQJ controllers, each one managing 2 hot water circuits.
 The Sofrel is powerful enough to also regulate the production within the primary collector, via a software cascade.
 In order to achieve this, the boilers have recently been equipped with new modulating burners that can be controlled by a 0/10V analog signal.